Little known facts about Country Life

 - The current Archbishop of Canterbury wrote the Easter leader in 2013.

-- Prince Charles acted as Guest Editor for the November 13, 2013 issue on the occasion of his 65th birthday.
+- Prince Charles acted as Guest Editor for the November 13, 2013 issue on the occasion of his 65th birthday, and again in 2018 to mark his 70th birthday.
+Princess Anne followed suit in 2021 and Camilla, Duchess of Cornwall, will take the reins of the magazine in July 2022.

 – – –